Yoonla is a website that promises to help us build the ultimate digital lifestyle.

-The Yoonla website is basically a funnel system that filters people into a number of products and services that ultimately generates as much income as possible from it’s members.
+The Yoonla website is basically a funnel system that filters people into a number of products and services that ultimately generate as much income as possible from its members.

 Issue #3: Yoonla Contradiction

-On the Yoonla website and introduction video, Reno explains that trust and transparency is what makes this opportunity so popular and trustworthy around the world.
+On the Yoonla website and introduction video, Reno explains that trust and transparency are what make this opportunity so popular and trustworthy around the world.